Administering Remote Assessments

 We have 10 minutes left for this test session.
 Please review all of your answers that you have already completed.
 If you have more than one question on your screen, please answer all of those questions before pausing your test.
 Do not submit your test unless you have answered all of the questions.

-When there is one minute remaining, send the following message to students taking the CAT portion or the CAST:
+When there is one minute remaining, send the following message to students:

-When there is one minute remaining, send a final broadcast message, like this one:
+When time is up, send a final broadcast message, like this one:

 If you have answered all the questions on your test and have finished reviewing your answers, select SUBMIT TEST.